TattlingJam4231/weapon-rebalances/README.md

        - ammo pickup increased from 2.7/9.45 to 6/11

    - Tier 1
+     - damage falloff
+       - starts at 12 meters
+       - ends at 36 meters
+       - at maximum falloff damage is reduced to 40%
+       - akimbo smgs get a 20% damage increase within 5 meters

      - Micro Uzi
        - ammo pickup changed from 9.07/16.63 to 8/16